 Finding a buyer for your business can be extremely difficult, because the "market" for selling businesses is fractured and inconsistent.
 This is especially true for small business owners, and is one reason that selling a business can take up to a year or longer.

-If you want to go it alone, then finding similar businesses in your area is probably the easiest place to start.
-Other places to look for potential buyers include larger regional or national businesses that may be interested.
-Finally, an often overlooked pool of potential buyers includes your community of local business peers.
+Places to look for potential buyers include larger regional or national businesses that may be interested.
+An often overlooked pool of potential buyers includes your community of local business peers.
 Even if a different local business owner doesn't want to buy your business, chances are good he may know someone who does.

 The other option is to hire a business broker or a mergers and acquisitions professional.
 Like a realtor, these professionals should have a good understanding of your potential buyers and the local market, which can be extremely helpful.